 Flights to Chicago

 Chicago's has two major commercial international airports, O'Hare and Midway.
 These airports provide travelers with a wide range of options when it comes to airlines, routes, and cheap flights to Chicago.
-If the expansion that many hope for actually takes place at Gary-Chicago International Airport, travelers in the Chicagoland area could see a third major commercial travel airport in the future.
+If the expansion that many hope for actually takes place at Gary-Chicago International Airport, travelers in the Chicago and area could see a third major commercial travel airport in the future.

 O'Hare International Airport (ORD): O'Hare remains one of the busiest and most well-known airports in the world.
 It serves as a hub for United Airlines, and it functions as a gateway to domestic and international destinations for travelers from across the U.S. If you travel to O'Hare and don't feel like springing for a taxi, head to the Blue Line of the "L" and take the train into the city.

 Midway International Airport (MDW): Located on the southwest side of Chicago and serving as one of Southwest Airlines' major airports, Midway is a smaller, viable, and some would say more convenient, alternative to O'Hare.
 It is located only eight miles from the Loop.
-You can take the short hike to the Orange Line, which connect with the rest of the city.
+You can take the short hike to the Orange Line, which connects with the rest of the city.

 Don't forget to walk or go on a bike ride along the lakefront.
 Regardless of the type of trip you're planning, you won't regret it if you choose Chicago as your destination.